-Frank Leventhal, a long time friend and 14,000-hour Professional Pilot was tasked to find a builder.
-Frank found an article about Bill Husa, a retired Boeing Configuration and Structures Engineer who was looking to build a custom aircraft.
+John came across Bill Husa, a retired Boeing Configuration and Structures Engineer who was looking to build a custom aircraft.
 After a 2-hour conference call with Bill, John was so impressed that he retained Bill for the prototype.

 The innovative design of the Privateer™ was developed to be the safest design possible for water and land operations.
 The configuration is characterized by a low center of gravity, thus reducing the chance of flipping over in adverse conditions.
 Privateer™ has a unique float layout that will provide unparalleled ease of operation during water-borne take-off and landings.

 As the Privateer™ prototype is nearing completion, we are confident that the aircraft will meet or exceed design goals.